 The more serious the injury and the larger your losses, the more important it is to find legal representation to handle your case.
 This is particularly true for accident victims suffering catastrophic injuries such as spinal cord or traumatic brain injuries.

 Even less serious injuries can be hugely disruptive to the victim’s life.
 Not only do injury victims often face long-term or even permanent health problems, but their finances can be hugely disrupted by the loss of work and mounting medical bills.
 On top of this, injury victims frequently suffer non-economic losses such as pain and suffering, emotional distress, physical impairment, disfigurement, loss of enjoyment in life, and more.

 With any serious injury, the outcome of your injury claim or lawsuit can alter the course of your life for better or for worse.
 And you only have one shot at winning full and fair compensation.

 Avoid Mistakes That Can Undermine or Destroy Your Claim

-Studies have found that 85% of personal injury plaintiffs who achieve a successful outcome do so with the help of a personal injury attorney.
+Studies have found that 85% of personal injury plaintiffs who achieve a successful outcome do so with the help of an injury attorney.
 And there’s a good reason for this.